dataApps/chlorine-finder/README.md

 *mvn instal*

-###To use Chlorine-finder,
+###To use Chlorine-finder

-1. add a dependency to Chlorine-finder library.
+- add a dependency to Chlorine-finder library.

 Maven dependency Definition:
 ```